 - Plan for the coming week

-- Every Friday, take a half hour off your work schedule and review that report on the week that went by and analyzes what could’ve made the report even better and try and align your thought process into believing it can achieve more than what this current spreadsheet shows.
+- Every Friday, take a half-hour off your work schedule and review that report on the week that went by and analyze what could’ve made the report even better, and try and align your thought process into believing it can achieve more than what this current spreadsheet shows.

 - Engage in constantly improving your mental ability to stay focused on the project management career goals and complete them with utter and sheer satisfaction.

 7. Look Out for Process Improvement Opportunities

 Your project management as a career path requires you to be a proactive individual whose sole purpose is to ensure that projects are taken up with a view to continuously improve business performance in any way possible.
-No business is perfect and there are certainly more than one development areas within the organizational workflow that needs careful attention and amendments.
+No business is perfect and there are certainly more than one development area within the organizational workflow that needs careful attention and amendments.

 Once you dive head-first into taking up your initiative rather than being dumped with a projector headed straight out through the door into a room of interviewers for your next job, it is important that you look through it with the dedication of making it the project that will turn your project management career path around.

 Creating a path for yourself can be very rewarding.
 It can get the attention of the top and senior management to an efficient project manager who would love to continuously participate, contribute, and learn the ways of project management as a career path within the organization.